czarifis/MIPSR10K/README.md

+## MIPSR10K Simulator

+This is the final version of the Project that was developed for the CSE240A - Graduate Computer Architecture class.
+It contains the implementation of the MIPSR10K simulator.

 ###Notes:
 * Instructions first "complete" and then if they are not waiting for other instructions they 'graduate'
 * Physical registers range from 1 to 64 (there is no register 0)